bp-ventures/stcli/README.md

 ### TODO

-There is a test suite for stellar_base but none for this mini app
+* There is a test suite for stellar_base but none for this mini app
+* path payments
+* SEP 007
+* update SEP 006 support
+* integrate chrome for those who want to use a ledger